exploratory-io/book/import/SPARQL.md

 ## 2. Import

-Once you concirmed the query result, click `Import` button to import the data as a data frame in Exploratory.
+Once you confirmed the query result, click `Import` button to import the data as a data frame in Exploratory.
 ![](images/SPARQL_import.png)